DeepRank/Deeprank-GNN/docs/tutorial.generate_graph.rst

 Prediction mode
 -------------------------------------

-In a prediction mode, you may use a pretrained model and apply it to graphs for which no experimental structure is available.
+In a prediction mode, you may use a pre-trained model and run it on graphs for which no experimental structure is available.
 No targets will be computed.

 >>> from deeprank_gnn.GraphGenMP import GraphHDF5